OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/cloud-services/cloud-services-startup-tasks-common.md

 "%PathToApp1Install%\setup.exe" >> "%TEMP%\StartupLog.txt" 2>&1

 IF %ERRORLEVEL% EQU 0 (
-  REM   hello application installed without error.
-Create a file tooindicate that hello task REM   does not need toobe run again.
+  REM   The application installed without error.
+Create a file to indicate that the task REM   does not need to be run again.

-  ECHO This line will create a file tooindicate that Application 1 installed correctly. > "%RoleRoot%\Task1_Success.txt"
+  ECHO This line will create a file to indicate that Application 1 installed correctly. > "%RoleRoot%\Task1_Success.txt"

 ) ELSE (
   REM   An error occurred.
-Log hello error and exit with hello error code.
+Log the error and exit with the error code.

   DATE /T >> "%TEMP%\StartupLog.txt" 2>&1
   TIME /T >> "%TEMP%\StartupLog.txt" 2>&1